atemmallo/data-portfolio/README.md

-A collection of data science and statistical analysis projects using R, and Python
+A collection of data science and statistical analysis projects using R